 Protect Yourself and Your Family from Toxic Chemicals

 Simple Solutions to Reduce your Toxic Burden and Exposure to Harmful Chemicals

 - Dairy products, meat (animal protein), eggs, coffee and the EWGs “Dirty Dozen” fruits and vegetables are especially important items that must be organic, grass-fed, pasture-raised and GMO-free

 - If you see any of these ingredients on any product, leave it on the shelf!

 - Avoid farmed salmon and large fish such as tuna, shark and swordfish

-- If you have an infant, breast-feeding is ideal; if not able to breast feed, homemade organic formula is a must.
+- If you have an infant, breast-feeding your baby is ideal; if you’re not able to breast feed, homemade organic formula is a healthy option

 - Avoid canned foods and canned beverages

 - Avoid food that comes in chemically-coated food containers and wrappers; when you consume the food, you consume the chemicals

 - All grains contain mycotoxins!
 Avoid grains, gluten, fast food and processed frankenfoods.
 Food scientists use dangerous chemicals to make you eat, and buy more junk food.